digiblurDIY/Website/docs/devices/other/linkind_sired_hub.md

 ## Reprogram via Wi-Fi

 If your device is vanilla and never paired up with the Linkind app then it will broadcast and SSID that you can connect a device to.
-Something like `SirenHub-XXXX`.
+Something like `Siren-Hub-XXXX`.

 ![Picture shows the broadcast SSID you connect to](/img/devices/linkind-siren-hub-ap.jpg)